dalbay/Angular-and-NET_Core-Sample-App/README.md

 	}
 	```

-  Go to the html file -*new-book.component.html*
+  - Go to the html file -*new-book.component.html* and add the formGroup we constructed.
   - Before we modify the view, since we will be using the *Reactive Forms Module*, which provides a model-driven approach to handling form inputs whose values change over time, we need to import ```ReactiveFormsModule``` from the @angular/forms package and add it to your NgModule's imports array.
     Go to *src/app/app.module.ts* and add ReactiveFormsModule
 	```TypeScript